zhl003/crunchy-containers/examples/helm/primary/README.md

 Introduction
 ------------

-This is an example of running the Radondb PostgreSQL containers using the Helm project!
-More examples of the Radondb Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/RadondbData/radondb-containers).
+This is an example of running the RadonDB PostgreSQL containers using the Helm project!
+More examples of the RadonDB Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/RadonDBData/radondb-containers).

 This example will create the following in your Kubernetes cluster: